African stonechat

 In the past S. torquatus usually referred to the entire "common stonechat" superspecies and some sources still keep it that way, but all available evidence strongly supports full species status for the European (S. rubicola) and the Siberian stonechat (S. maurus) of temperate Eurasia, in addition to the island-endemics Fuerteventura chat (S. dacotiae) and Réunion stonechat (S. tectes) which were never unequivocally accepted into S. torquatus.
-The Madagascar stonechat is also considered distinct.
+The Madagascar stonechat (S. t. sibilla) has sometimes been considered distinct.
 In addition, the well-marked populations of the Horn of Africa uplands may well qualify for an additional species.